jscottbranson/rippled-livenet-monitor/README.md

 # rippled Monitor
-The purpose of this bot is to provide optional console output and/or SMS messaging output that can be used to notify rippled server operators of issues including state changes and forks.
+The purpose of this bot is to provide optional console output and/or remote (SMS, webhooks, SMTP, etc.) messaging output that can be used to notify rippled server operators of issues including state changes and forks.

 ## How it Works
 This bot is designed to subscribe to the `server`, `ledger`, and `validation` streams from multiple rippled servers.
 It can thus be used to monitor both stock (directly) and validating (indirectly) nodes.

-Monitoring can be done by observing the console output and/or subscribing to SMS notifications via Twilio (it should be trivial to add functionality for other providers).
+Monitoring can be done by observing the console output and/or subscribing to notifications via Twilio (SMS), Mattermost, Discord, Slack, and/or SMTP.

 Specify stock (non-validating) servers you wish to directly connect to via websocket in the `SERVERS` section of `settings.py`.